aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 #### Final spline

-Through the preceding protocol, the initial spline has been split to include four discrete splines.
-The splines articulate with components of bifacial morphology that can be compartmentalised in the subsequent analysis (i.e., left/right \[directional\] asymmetry, blade/base morphological integration, etc.).
-The primary analytical gain achieved through this exercise is that it provides the requisite foundation needed for a replicable analysis of Gahagan biface morphology in three dimensions, which increases the precision of the geometric morphometric analysis.
+Through the preceding protocol, the initial spline was partitioned to include four discrete splines.
+The splines articulate with components of bifacial morphology that can be compartmentalised in the subsequent analysis (i.e., left/right \[directional] asymmetry, blade/base morphological integration, etc.).
+The primary analytical gain achieved through this exercise is that it provides the requisite foundation needed for a replicable analysis of Gahagan biface morphology in three dimensions, increasing the precision of the subsequent geometric morphometric analysis.

 ``` r